-Genworth Life Insurance Co is owned by Genworth Financial Inc. The company took a huge financial hit when the company suffered a $1.24 Billion loss related to its long-term coverage, and lower than expected interest rates.
+GLIAC Insurance Co is owned by Genworth Financial Inc. The company took a huge financial hit when the company suffered a $1.24 billion loss related to its long-term coverage, and lower than expected interest rates.

 Consequently, part of the restructuring process resulted in the suspension of the sales of both life insurance and annuities.

 Genworth said it would suspend sales of its traditional life coverage and fixed-annuity products in the first quarter of this year, so the company can focus on fixing a business unit that provides long-term care coverage.
 Work It Lynchburg

-What is going to happen to the life insurance company portion of Genworth Financial itself remains unclear, as the company is still considering its options and strategic approach.
+What is going to happen to the life insurance company portion of GLIAC Financial itself remains unclear, as the company is still considering its options and strategic approach.

 Although shares in the company have dropped significantly, keep in mind that this is a huge company that has been around for a long time.
 The company is not going to go under any time soon.

 Life insurance is heavily regulated and protected both Federally and by the State Insurance Commission.
-It is exceptionally rare for any life insurer to go bankrupt and it’s highly unlikely that this will occur with Genworth because of its size and overall assets.
+It is exceptionally rare for any life insurer to go bankrupt and it’s highly unlikely that this will occur with GLIAC Insurance because of its size and overall assets.